About Us

 Government interest in emerging technology policy has skyrocketed in recent years.
 But the agencies tasked with implementing policies have struggled to find and retain people with the right subject-matter expertise.
 At the same time, many scientists and technologists are eager to enter public service careers, but they lack the mentoring, connections, and training to make the switch.

 Horizon exists to match the talent demand from policy institutions with the supply of experts passionate about public service.
-We do this through various programs that provide support to aspiring public servants at all stages of their career transitions, from students interested in their first internship to experienced professionals looking make a mid-career pivot.
+We do this through various programs that provide support to aspiring public servants at all stages of their career transitions, from students interested in their first internship to experienced professionals looking to make a mid-career pivot.

 Focus areas